SuperDrew/TestingResources/Testing mind-set.md

 |Portability		| Not sure this affects us, does it work on mobile?
 |Localizability	| Do you ever do string comparisons?
 Or numerical comparisons?
 If in doubt run it on a Turkish machine.

----- extras ----
+#### Extras
 |Heuristics			| Description
 |---------------| -----------
 |Documentation | Is there user documentation explaining how to use the system?
 Is there help?
 Are there design/achitecture docs?
 Readmes?
 |Recoverability | Does the system recover from serious errors gracefully?

----- performance ----
+#### Performance
+Remember to take business growth into account, you should be able to tell the business when the system will stop meeting requirements at it's current rate of growth.
+Test both at nominal and at least 2x nominal measured load, this factor is up for debate.

 |Heuristics			| Description
 |---------------| -----------
-Remember to take business growth into account, you should be able to tell the business when the system will stop meeting requirements at it's current rate of growth.
-Test both at nominal and at least 2x nominal measured load, this factor is up for debate.
 |Volume | How does the system handle large volumes of data?
 Using high volumes of data what happens to the responsiveness of the system
 |Stress | Stress the system by limiting the physical assests it has access to, reduce memory, IO, or CPU.
 If possible find where it stops working
 |Load | Emulate different constant loads and measure the systems response times.
 The load size should be related the business requirements.